 Mr. Rivera asked Investigator Magill several questions:

-During the interview with the appellant, how come she was never asked if she knew that she could’ve said no when being asked to enter her home?
+During the interview with the appellant, why was she never asked if she knew that she could’ve said no when being asked to enter her home?

 I didn’t ask her that question because the appellant was adamant that she did not give permission

-In this type of scenario, does the officer required to advise the person that they have the right to say no if they don’t want to?
+In this type of scenario, is the officer required to advise the person that they have the right to say no if they don’t want to?

 Lt.
 Bell: There’s no requirement for an officer to inform people that they can say no when being asked to enter the property

 Mr. Young asked Lt.
-Bell if there’s any PPB Directive that related to officer conduct when they are acting as peace keeper
+Bell if there is any PPB Directive that related to officer conduct when they are acting as peace keeper

 Directive 825 provides direction for officer to standby as a peace keeper on restraining order cases